Tommy Zeigler Is Innocent

 After ” living” for 39 years in a cage on Florida’s death row, William Thomas Zeigler Jr.’s pro bono investigator of 4 years, Lynn-Marie Carty, has recently unearthed exonerating evidence in his horrific 1975 quadruple murder case.
 Tommy Zeigler has spent the past 38 years wondering what really did happen on that tragic Christmas Eve.
 Now the truth has finally come into the light.
 The newly unearthed details were hiding in plain sight for decades just below the surface waiting to be exposed.
 They prove that it was really Tommy’s brother-in-law from Georgia, Perry Edwards Jr. who was the mastermind of the murders, who hired the gang of killers.
 Now we know that Perry Edwards Jr’s true motive was money, greed, jealously, loss of power and control.
 The truth has been uncovered in official documents and records.
 An extensive Investigative report done on Tommy Zeigler’s case by his investigator Lynn-Marie Carty has revealed who the real mastermind of the Zeigler murders was.
 That report has been given to Mr. Zeigler attorneys to include the recently uncovered facts in a new appeal that will filed very soon.
 While Perry Edwards Jr. was still alive, well and actively harassing them, his family members came forward with their stories of the abuse, control and humiliation they suffered over decades of dealing with him.
 Perry Edwards Jr. threatened to burn down the home of his granddaughters father-in-law, Deputy Gene Jones if she and her son went back there to live with her husband Chris.
 Within a month the home, one patrol car and another vehicle were burned to the ground.
 The prosecution ” Danced with the Devil” to convict William Thomas Zeigler Jr. The prosecution used information provided to them by a snake in the grass.
-The snake was Tommy Zeigler’s brother-in-law Perry Edwards Jr..
-He was the real mastermind of the murders and the state used him as their confidential informant to arrest Tommy Zeigler.
+The snake was Tommy Zeigler’s brother-in-law Perry Edwards Jr. He was the real mastermind of the murders and the state used him as their confidential informant to arrest Tommy Zeigler.

 New Witnesses From Georgia Family Members Of Tommy Zeigler’s Brother-In-Law Perry Edwards Jr. Share All They Have Suffered